airnandez/lsst-cvmfs/README.md

 <br>
 <h3>
-Please refer to <a href="https://sw.lsst.eu">https://sw.lsst.eu</a> for un updated version of this service.
+Please refer to <a href="https://sw.lsst.eu">https://sw.lsst.eu</a> for an updated version of this service.
 This repository won't be updated anymore.
 </h3>
 <br>